Table of Contents

 Example: It is wrong to throw shade at people

-These are some of the commonly used slang or words in Nigerian in 2017.
+These are some of the commonly used internet slang in Nigeria in 2017.
 There are a lot more and we hope you had a nice time reading.
 Though some of these words are coined from the English dictionary or may appear as an English word, they don’t necessarily have the same dictionary meaning.

 Join our list